Ziya-Sharifli/HotelSystem/README.md

 2. Add employees
 3. Add customers
 4. Add reservations
+5. List all of the above
+6. Search for customers by their name
 5. Various of statistics

 The program can execute from commands using `commands.txt` file.